 Fig 1 shows the age-specific prevalence of individuals who report a limitation in activities of daily living, and of at least one chronic disease.
 Panel A is a heatmap with the age-specific prevalence of unhealthy women and men in ADLs, and chronic disease for all countries.
 While the prevalence of ADLs and Chronic both increase with age, it is important to note that the prevalence of having at least one chronic disease surpasses the prevalence of having limitations in activities of daily living at all ages.

-Panel B in Figure 1 highlights the prevalence curves by age for women and men in some countries and presents other countries in shaded grey lines in the background (see Figs S1-S8 in the SI for all countries and separately for each chronic condition).
+Panel B in Figure 1 highlights the prevalence curves by age for women and men in some countries and presents other in shaded grey lines in the background (see Figs S1-S8 in the SI for all countries and separately for each chronic condition).
 Overall, there is a steeper increase in the prevalence of ADLs from ages 70 y and over and for both genders in most countries.
 Across all countries, prevalence mostly falls between Korea and China, which are the low and high levels, respectively, for both women and men.
 The US age pattern falls between Korea and England.
 Korea presents the lowest prevalence of ADLs of all countries, for both genders, with the greatest increase starting from age 75 y.
 The overall pattern for women across countries is more dispersed than for men, with the difference between Korean women and Chinese and Indian being higher than for men.
 Compared to the age pattern of men, women have a higher rate of increase in prevalence across all countries with age, with the burden increasing at a much faster pace.
 Chinese and Indian women have a prevalence rate level at ages 60-65 y that is only observed at ages 70-75 y for men, a gap of almost 10 y.

 Fig 1.
 Prevalence of unhealthy women and men by activity of daily limitation (ADL) and chronic diseases (Chronic) by age.
 All countries are presented in (Panel A) and selected countries in (Panel B).
 Notes: ADLs refer to the 5-item list of activities of daily living (ADLs), which include bathing, dressing, eating, getting in and out of bed, and using the toilet.
 Chronic is defined as being diagnosed with at least one of six doctor diagnosed conditions present at all country surveys that were harmonized: 1.
 Arthritis, 2.
 Cancer, 3.
 Diabetes, 4.
 Heart Conditions, 5.
 Lung disease, 6.
 Stroke.
 For more details on how diagnoses are defined and which criteria are used, refer to the SI section on Materials.
 For country-specific and all countries profiles for each condition, also see Figs S1-S8 in the SI.
 Source: Gateway to Global Aging Data, Produced by the Program on Global Aging, Health & Policy, University of Southern California with funding from the National Institute on Aging (R01 AG030153).